Travel Insurance and Safety Tips for Visitors to Japan

 Passports and Visa Requirements for Travel to Japan

-All US citizens entering Japan need to ensure that their passports and visas are valid and up to date before departure.
+All US citizens entering through customs need to ensure that their passports and visas are valid and up to date before departure.
 Many Asian countries require your passport to be valid for at least six months after you enter the country.
-Airlines in Japan will deny your boarding if you lack sufficient travel documents or your passport is not valid for six months.
+International airlines will deny your boarding if you lack sufficient travel documents or your passport is not valid for six months.

 Do US Citizens Need a Visa to Visit Japan

-The short answer is no. Japan visa requirements for us citizens are very relaxed due to the nature of US-Japan relations.
+The short answer is no. Visa requirements for us citizens are very relaxed due to the nature of US-Japan relations.
 For travel up to 90 days, visitors from the following countries are not required to have a visa:

 Andorra, Argentina, Australia, Austria, Bahamas, Barbados, Belgium, Bulgaria, Canada, Chile, Costa Rica, Croatia, Cyprus, Czech Republic, Denmark, Dominican Republic, El Salvador, Estonia, Finland, Former Yugoslav Republic of Macedonia, France, Germany, Greece, Guatemala, Honduras, Hong Kong, Hungary, Iceland, Ireland, Israel, Italy, Latvia, Lesotho, Liechtenstein, Lithuania, Luxembourg, Macao, Malaysia, Malta, Mauritius, Mexico, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Republic of Korea, Romania, San Marino, Serbia, Singapore, Slovakia, Slovenia, Spain, Surinam, Sweden, Switzerland, Taiwan, Tunisia, Turkey, United Kingdom, United States and Uruguay

-As you plan your trip, take advantage of the opportunity to purchase both travel and medical insurance so that you can be prepared for any unforeseen and unwanted events.
+As you plan your trip, take advantage of the opportunity to purchase travel insurance so that you can be prepared for any unforeseen and unwanted events.
+Below we will recommend a few different types of plans and some specifics products that are recommended for travelers to Japan.

 Japanese Travel Medical Insurance